-Ann Fisher-Wirth, is the author of the poetry books Blue Window, Five Terraces, Carta Marina, and Dream Cabinet; the chapbook Slide Shows; and William Carlos Williams and Autobiography: The Woods of His Own Nature.
-Her awards include the Malahat Review Long Poem Prize, the Rita Dove Poetry Award, two Mississippi Arts Commission Poetry fellowships, and the Mississippi Institute of Arts and Letters Poetry Prize.
+Ann Fisher-Wirth is the author of several poetry books, including Paradise Is Jagged, The Bones of Winter Birds, Mississippi, and Carta Marina.
+She has received the Malahat Review Long Poem Prize, the Rita Dove Poetry Award, two Mississippi Arts Commission Poetry fellowships, and the Mississippi Institute of Arts and Letters Poetry Prize.
 She teaches in the English Department at the University of Mississippi, where she also directs the minor in environmental studies.

-Laura-Gray Street is the author of Pigment and Fume, and her work has appeared in Poet Lore, Hawk & Handsaw, Many Mountains Moving, Gargoyle, ISLE, Shenandoah, Blackbird, the Notre Dame Review, and Best New Poets 2005.
-Her honors include four Pushcart Prize nominations, a poetry fellowship from the Virginia Commission for the Arts, Terrain.org’s Poetry Prize, Isotope’s Editors’ Prize in Poetry, the Southern Women Writers Conference Emerging Writer in Poetry Award, and the Dana Award in Poetry.
+Laura-Gray Street is the author of Pigment and Fume and Shift Work.
+Her work has appeared in ISLE, Shenandoah, Blackbird, Notre Dame Review, Best New Poets 2005, and elsewhere.
+Her honors include four Pushcart Prize nominations, a poetry fellowship from the Virginia Commission for the Arts, Terrain.org’s Poetry Prize, and the Dana Award in Poetry.
 Street is an assistant professor of English at Randolph College and president of the Greater Lynchburg Environmental Network.

 Robert Hass’s recent books are The Apple Trees at Olema: New and Selected Poems and What Light Can Do: Essays 1985–2010.
 Time and Materials won the 2007 National Book Award and the 2008 Pulitzer Prize.
 His numerous other honors include the National Book Award and a MacArthur fellowship.
 He has served as U.S. poet laureate and cofounded the environmental education program River of Words.
 He teaches at the University of California Berkeley.